visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 This again shows that there are small differences, with tweets mentioning women supporting Remain slightly more often than tweets mentioning men.
 Again though, the difference is not statistically significant.

-Interesting, however, if we restrict the analysis to looking at just MPs, we see larger differences appear in the data.
+Interestingly, however, if we restrict the analysis to looking at just MPs, we see larger, statistically significant differences appear in the data.
 The plot below is the same as the one above, except this time only for tweets that mention an MP.

 <picture>
    <source